LauLauThom/Fiji-QualiAnnotations/README.md

 Workflows for the training of a deep-learning model for image-classification, there are 2 subfolders for binary or multi-class classification.
 Workflows for the prediction given a trained network are also provided.

-# Installation
-- Activate the *** update site in Fiji
-- The plugins appear in the `Plugins > `menu

-__NB__: The plugins are not compatible with ImageJ, as they rely on some Fiji-specific funcitonalities (script parameters, GenericDialogPlus...)

 # Citation
 If you use these plugins, please cite: